Home

 These references from ancient Egyptian literature show a class of people attempting to sustain themselves by any means necessary.

 They are often engaged in tasks reserved for slaves, yet, they are not called slaves in any of the literature.
-Instead, they appear a notch above the local Bedouin, and other fringe groups.
+Instead, they appear a notch above the local Bedouin and other fringe groups.
 There are many similarities between them and the Hebrews of the Old Testament.

 In conclusion, ancient Egyptian literature dealt with the Apiru/Habiru on multiple levels; from the various papyrus scrolls discovered, covering the whole of ancient Egyptian literature, to the specific and frequent mention in the Amarna Letters, ancient Egypt interacted frequently, and intimately with the Apiru/Habiru.